 EPID 6640 Investigation of Disease Outbreaks 2.0 cr.

 (Spring) Prereq: EPID 6630.; Restriction: Offered even years.

 The investigation of infectious disease outbreaks requires a range of public health and epidemiologic tools.
 Students apply descriptive and analytical epidemiologic methods to the detection, investigation and control of foodborne disease outbreaks.

-EPID 6641 Epidemiology of Foodborne and Diarrheal Diseases 2.0 cr.
+EPID 6670-1 (Special Topics) Epidemiology of Foodborne and Diarrheal Diseases 2.0 cr.

 Agents causing foodborne and diarrheal diseases have different clinical presentations, environmental niches, and modes of transmission.
 Students will learn about important foodborne agents, surveillance and epidemiological methods used to investigate risk factors for disease, and prevention and control strategies.

 EPID 6642 Genetics in Public Health 2.0 cr.